Forgot your login info?

 Compassion has been working in Haiti since 1968.
 These Haiti facts and statistics provide a good picture of the reality of poverty and how child sponsorship through Compassion is making a difference.

 Poverty is a problem in the country of Haiti but with your support, Compassion is working to change the circumstances and future for Haitian children.
 The Haiti facts tell a difficult story, but Compassion is bringing hope in the midst of the difficulties.
 Our programs are changing the statistics one child at a time.

 Don't let the hopelessness of poverty overwhelm you.
-You can make a difference to a child in Haiti today!
+Donate to children in Haiti.
+Donate to help babies in Haiti.